 Free-Market Analysis: Is there any elite dominant social theme that John McCain doesn't want to support?
 During the waning regime of George W. Bush, he came out in favor of flooding the United States with workers from Mexico – and its corollary which was building a transnational highway to connect Mexico and Canada, thus cutting the US in half.
-He always supports the US military-industrial promotion of endless war for endless peace around the world.
+He always supports the US military-industrial complex promotion of endless war for endless peace around the world.
 He is for endlessly higher taxes to support an endlessly higher deficit.
 He backs the current central banking regime, is yet a proponent of global warming, and most recently he came out in favor of further regulating America's dietary supplement industry.

 But now, without fanfare, McCain appears to have backed off from his support of the elite promotion du jour – banning supplements to benefit Big Pharma.
 The thrust of the article, excerpted above, is that he was talked out of promoting his bill by Senator Orin Hatch – a slightly odd turn of events since Hatch is no radical opponent of elite methodologies himself.
 In fact, according to the Newsmax article, "Hatch, who helped create the current rules on supplements, believes new rules aren't necessary.
 He is working on a bill that would help the FDA enforce the 1994 supplement law that already exists."